goyox86/elpr-sources/guessing-game.md

 Al agregar la linea `break` despues del "Haz ganado!", romperemos el ciclo cuando ganemos.
 Salir del ciclo también significa salir del programa, debido a que es la ultima cosa en `main()`.
 Solo nos queda una sola mejora por hacer: cuando alguien introduzca un valor no numérico, no queremos terminar la ejecución, queremos simplemente ignorarlo.
 Podemos hacerlo de la siguiente manera:

-By adding the `break` line after the `You win!`, we’ll exit the loop when we win.
-Exiting the loop also means exiting the program, since it’s the last thing in `main()`.
-We have just one more tweak to make: when someone inputs a non-number, we don’t want to quit, we just want to ignore it.
-We can do that like this:

 ```rust,ignore
 extern crate rand;